 1. Introduction – basic info

-They have a reputation of being a bit more expensive (account maintenance fees etc.), but also good quality and reliable.
+They have a reputation for being a bit more expensive (account maintenance fees etc.), but also good quality and reliable.

 Did a rather good marketing campaign that also resulted in many locally popular memes. 🙂

-At the time of writing this post, like most other Serbian banks, Raiffeisen bank doesn’t provide 2FA protection for logging in their e-banking accounts.
-Probably with a good reason, as I explained in the post about e-banking in Serbia.
+At the time of writing this post, like most other Serbian banks, Raiffeisen Bank doesn’t provide 2FA protection for logging in to their e-banking accounts.
+Probably for a good reason, as I explained in the post about e-banking in Serbia.

-Account used for payments over the Internet is separate from foreign currency deposit accounts.
-So you can, using one click, transfer the needed amount of funds for payments, when you need to make a payment.
+The account used for payments over the Internet is separate from foreign currency deposit accounts.
+So you can, using one click, transfer the needed amount of funds for payments when you need to make a payment.
 This is a good measure of security.